cjheath/adl/README.md

 </td>
 <td valign="top">
 <p>
-Declare an anonymous object which is a supertype of Person.
+Declare an anonymous object which is a subtype of Person.
 Given Names is an array, so the assigned value must also be an Array, declared using square brackets.
 <pre>